SL177Y-0/aptos_backend/README.md

 A simple web application for compiling and deploying Aptos Move smart contracts.
 Upload your Move files or paste code directly through an intuitive web interface.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**✅ Free to use**: Anyone can use, modify, and distribute this software freely for personal or commercial purposes.

 ## Features

 - **File Upload Support**: Upload Move.toml and contract files directly from your local machine